aave-starknet-project/aave-starknet-bridge/README.md

 Both previous points show that having an initial phase on the Aave <> Starknet integration allowing deposit/withdrawal on Aave Ethereum by exclusively transacting on Starknet can be a good idea, target-wise.

-The bridge allows users to deposit and withdraw `staticATokens` - wrappers converting balance-increasing [aTokens]( https://docs.aave.com/developers/tokens/atoken) into exchange-rate-increasing staticATokens - on StarkNet and get wrapped tokens `ETHStaticATokens` that allow users to keep enjoying the same rewards as in L1.
+The bridge allows users to deposit and withdraw `staticATokens` - wrappers converting balance-increasing [aTokens]( https://docs.aave.com/developers/tokens/atoken) into exchange-rate-increasing staticATokens - on StarkNet and get wrapped tokens `ETHStaticATokens` that allow users to keep enjoying the same rewards as on L1.

 ## Architecture